 Life Cycle: The usual lease runs about two to three years, the average lifetime for business IT.
 Leasing computer equipment allows you to keep up with technology.

-Cashflow: Leasing avoids immediate cost, protecting your cashflow.
+Cashflow: Leasing avoids the immediate cost, protecting your cashflow.
 Money spent on leasing your computers becomes an operating expense.